go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 (just my hope, in fact I'm not sure on this).

-If the type of the index expression is a type parameter, then all types set of its type set must be all integers.
+If the type of the index expression is a type parameter, then all types in its type set must be integers.
 The following function compiles okay.

 ```Go